eraddy/prepration/README.md

 - **Reuse a single Notification Service** for all channels instead of bespoke notification logic in each service.

 ### 15.3 YAGNI (You Aren't Gonna Need It)
-- **No speculative nano-services** — e.g., Verification and external credential checks live in one Verification Service until load proves a split is needed; Reference and Review are kept separate only because confidentiality rules genuinely differ.
+- **No speculative nano-services** — e.g., Verification and external credential checks live in one Verification Service until load proves a split is needed.
-- **No premature multi-region/data-residency engine** — residency is a configurable policy hook (FR-11.4), implemented when a tenant actually requires it, not pre-built.
+- **No premature multi-region/data-residency engine** — residency is a configurable policy hook (FR-10.4), implemented when a tenant actually requires it, not pre-built.
 - **No custom ML platform** — Matching Service starts with rules + a hosted model; a bespoke training pipeline is deferred until recommendation quality demands it.
 - **NFRs documented but implemented incrementally** — autoscaling and observability are foundational; exotic capabilities (e.g., real-time fraud scoring on payments) are deferred until justified.